Dynamic Static Typing In TypeScript

 - The

-object.
+requestobject.
 Here we get information on the HTTP method used (e.g GET, POST, PUT, DELETE), and additional parameters that come in.
-In this exampleuserID
+In this exampleuserIDshould be mapped to a parameteruserIDthat, well, contains the user’s ID! - The

-object.
+responseorreplyobject.
 Here we want to prepare a proper response from the server to the client.
-We want to send correct status codes (methodstatus
+We want to send correct status codes (methodstatus) and send JSON output over the wire.

 What we see in this example is heavily simplified, but gives a good idea what we are up to.
 The example above is also riddled with errors!
 Have a look: